Yambo Ouologuem: Le devoir de violence

 However, the novel was soon mired in controversy, as some of its passages appeared to have been plagiarized from Graham Greene's It's a Battlefield (first published in 1934) and the French novel The Last of the Just (Le dernier des justes, 1959) by Andre Schwartz-Bart.
-After a lawsuit by Greene, the book was banned in France, and has only recently been re-published there.
-At the time, Ouologuem claimed that he had originally used quotations on some of the controversial passages, but his original manuscript is not available to verify this.
+After a lawsuit by Greene, the book was banned in France, and has only as recently as 2018 been re-published there.
+At the time, Ouologuem claimed that he had originally used quotations on some of the controversial passages and that the quotations were deleted by his editor, but his original manuscript is not available to verify this; this fact was not denied by his publisher.
 He also claimed that in some early interviews, he had openly spoken of excerpting these passages, which is why it was not as controversial in France.
 Since 1977, the English edition has carried the note: "The Publishers acknowledge the use of certain passages on pages 54–56 from It's a Battlefield by Graham Greene."
 Despite the controversy, the novel remains one of the landmarks of postcolonial African literature, notable for its "cultural sweep: legends, myths, chronicles, religious matter woven into an opulent narrative; for eloquence: the cadence and music of the prose".